crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

       * If you don't want to use a proxy, you're nuts.
 Leave it blank.
     * Networking:
-      * I make two networks: a host-only network and a bridged network 1 "guest_hostonly_ip": "192.168.124.5" is the IP for the host-only network.
+      * I make two networks: a host-only network and a bridged network
+        * "guest_hostonly_ip": "192.168.124.5" is the IP for the host-only network.
 I use it for the admin network.
 192.168.124.x
-        2 "host_network_bridge_interface": "eth0", is the nic ON THE HOST that the guest will use to get DHCP IP addresses.
+        * "host_network_bridge_interface": "eth0", is the nic ON THE HOST that the guest will use to get DHCP IP addresses.
-        3 and vagrant comes up with it's own private IP for your box.
+        * and vagrant comes up with it's own private IP for your box - usually 10.0.2.15 with 10.0.2.2 for your host box.
     * "github_extra_remotes" Remotes are added after ./dev setup is complete.
 To enable, remove the # from the attribute name github_extra_remotes.
 To disable, re-add the #.
     * "guest_extra_packages": ["figlet","fgrep"] A place for you to add package names.